ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/462100 Screening Equipment.md

 ---

 1. 46 21 00 Screening Equipment
-   1. SECTION 446110 - MECHANICAL SCREENS, CONVEYOR AND COMPACTOR

 ## General

 1.
 1. RELATED DOCUMENTS
    1. A.
    1. Drawings, General and Special Provisions of the Contract, and Division 01 Specification Sections apply to this Section.
 2.
 1. SUMMARY
    1. A.
    1. Furnish and install two (2) automatic self-cleaning filter screens, a screenings conveyor with feed hoppers and discharge chute, a screw wash press, and control panels for the screens, conveyor and compactor.
    1. B.